danlunt1976/UM_Bristol/Cloud.md

 ```

 If website goes down:
 `sudo reboot`
 or, via ovh webpages.
 Either way, it should restart the docker

 `sudo apt install -y certbot python3-certbot-nginx`

-# TO DO 1:
-David G. needs to update the A record of data.deepmip.org so that it points to 37.59.98.55 in place of 51.89.165.226
+David has updated the A record of data.deepmip.org so that it points to 37.59.98.55 in place of 51.89.165.226
 Check with: `nslookup data.deepmip.org`

-# TO DO 2:
-Once David has changed this....
 edit /etc/nginx/sites-available/data.deepmip.org
 change server_name to data.deepmip.org

-# TO DO 3:
 Once A server is set.....
 `sudo certbot --nginx -d data.deepmip.org`
 To enable https://

+To check apps running:
+`sudo docker ps`